TeldridgeLDN/servicexdesignv2/content/_index.md

 I am a runner and a triathlete who fell into these activities late in life.

-My life is powered by good coffee rituals (the inverted aero press method if you must know is my preferred brewing technique) and the patience of my family and friends
+My life is powered by good coffee rituals (the inverted aero press method if you must know is my preferred brewing technique) and the patience of my family and friends.